Now that we’re getting deep into summer, here’s a question: Does your dog chase bees or wasps?

 Fortunately, anaphylaxis is rare and is less likely than 2 other reactions, urticaria and angioedema.

 - Urticaria: You can recognize this as bumps on the surface of the dog’s skin.
-It is more obvious in short-coated breeds because the hair over the bump stands on end, giving him a lumpy-bumpy appearance.
+It is more obvious in short-coated breeds because the hair over the bump stands on end, giving the dog a lumpy-bumpy appearance.

 - Angioedema: This swelling is most severe close to the sting.
 If the swelling occurs on the face or around the throat, it can be dangerous as it can cause breathing difficulties.